DominikStyp/javascript-stuff/grease-monkey-scripts/facebook-hide-post/README.md

 - Enabled Cookies in browser (they are enabled by default)

 # Limits
-Maximum amount of hidden posts on a single group is 230 for now. <br>
+Maximum amount of hidden posts in modern browsers is 250 000, (or 230 in older browsers that doesn't support jStorage, and must store data only in cookies). <br />
-That's because of the cookie size in your browser (4 kb is maximum cookie size).
-If you need more please post an issue on GitHub.
+You can see if it supports jStorage <a href="http://www.jstorage.info/#support">HERE</a><br />

 # DONATIONS
 Like my project ?